h8d13/KAES-ARCH/README.md

 And a lot of KDE stuff.

 I've also included a shortcut file in assets for user shell CTRL + Y. As I've made my default a login root shell.

-> To go back to a user shell you can simply right click this and select Built-in: